amandeepmittal/amanhimself.dev/tutorials/posts/2019-07-11-introduction-to-react-router-v4-with-reactjs.md

 ## First Route with React Router

-To create the first route in the React app, let us import `BrowserRouter` from `react-router` library.
+To create the first route in the React app, let us import `BrowserRouter` from `react-router-dom` library.

 ```js
 import React from 'react';